ABSounds/EQP-WDF-1A/README.md

   <em>GUI of the EQP-WDF-1A VST3 plug-in.</em>
 </p>

-The plug-in is available in VST3 and as a standalone application and is compatible with 64 bit Windows and MacOS operating systems.
+The plug-in is available in VST3 format and is compatible with 64 bit Windows and MacOS operating systems.
 It closely matches the curves of the original Pultec EQP-1A using WDFs and internal oversampling.
 You can download it [here](Release).

 ## The Pultec EQP-1A